Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning

-The applicability of these DL models to real-world scenarios strongly depends on the time necessary for training and deploying the model in a cloud resource management setup.
-The three critical aspects in determining the usability of DL models are the training time, the fine-tuning time (i.e. how often we refresh the network weights with newly available data) and the inference time.
-The training time depends, for instance, on the size of the training set; the fine-tuning time depends on how often we retune the weights of the deep learning model, and the inference time is related to the forecast time once the model is trained.
-We measure these three metrics by varying the size of the training set in 20\%, 40\%, 60\% and 80\%, by changing the number of steps among 6, 12, 18 and 24 for the fine-tuning time, which correspond to 30, 60, 90 and 120 minutes frequency and we measure the inference time of predicting one sample.
-The results are computed as an average of 10 runs for all the preprocessed traces.
-Table \ref{tab:runtime} lists all the time measurements in seconds for all the combinations of the models.
-We omit the measures for the TL part, where the speed of convergence of the network is strictly correlated to the size of the training set, and it is applied only to the HBNN model (the DL architecture is the same).
+The applicability of DL models to real-world scenarios strongly depends on the time necessary for training and deploying the model in a cloud resource management setup.
+The three critical aspects are, therefore, the training time, the fine-tuning time (i.e. how often we update the network weights with newly available data) and the inference time.
+The training time depends mainly on the size of the training set, the size of the network, and the learning algorithm; the fine-tuning time depends on how often we update the weights of the deep learning model, and the inference time is related to the prediction time once the model is trained.
+We fix the size of the network (by hyperparameterization) and the learning algorithm, and we measure training time by varying the size of the training set in 20\%, 40\%, 60\% and 80\%.
+We measure fine-tuning time by varying the number of steps among 6, 12, 18 and 24, which correspond to 30, 60, 90 and 120 minutes frequency.
+We measure the inference time of predicting one sample.
+The results are computed as an average of 10 runs for all the model combinations, and we report values in Table \ref{tab:runtime}.